Employment-Labour-Law-Peru

 The population that is between the age of 15 and 64 years old stands at 20 million and represents the number of people who are allowed to work legally in the country.
 Those between the ages of 15 and 18 must have parental permission to work as well as have approval from the Ministry of Labour in Peru.

-This is due to President Pedro Pablo Kuczynski’s focus on economic reforms and free-market policies with the goal of boosting investment in the country.
+Since several free trade agreements in Peru have been signed, the national poverty rate has decreased from 58.7 percent to 21.8 percent.
+This is due to former president Pedro Pablo Kuczynski’s focus on economic reforms and free-market policies with the goal of boosting investment in the country.

-Employment Laws in Peru: General rules
+Employment laws in Peru: General rules

 Below you will find some essential regulations considering employment laws in Peru:

-• The minimum wage for the year 2021: PEN 930 (Peruvian Soles).
+• The minimum wage for the year 2024: PEN 1025 (Peruvian Soles).

 • Working days: The maximum working days allowed per week is 6 days.
 Either 8 hours of working per day or a maximum of 48 hours per week.